woocommerce/woocommerce/plugins/woocommerce-beta-tester/readme.txt

 These will surface pre-releases via automatic updates in WordPress.
 Updates will replace your installed version of WooCommerce.

 **Note**, this will not check for updates on every admin page load unless you explicitly tell it to.
 You can do this by clicking the "Check Again" button from the WordPress updates screen or you can set the `WC_BETA_TESTER_FORCE_UPDATE` to true in your `wp-config.php` file.

+You can get to the settings and features from your top admin bar under the name WC Beta Tester.

 == Frequently Asked Questions ==